Samsung/tizen-docs/docs/application/dotnet/guides/notification/noti.md

 -   Configuring the notification
     -   You can [set notification attributes](#attribute), such as the notification title, content, timestamp, and various property options.
-    -   You can [set accessory options](#accessory) for a notification to control how the device sound, vibration, and LED feedback respond to the notification.
+    -   You can [set accessory options](#accessory) for a notification to control how the device's sound, vibration, and LED feedback respond to the notification.
-    -   You can [set styles](#style) for a notification, changing its [display type](#type) and adding features, such as icons and background images.
+    -   You can [set styles](#style) for a notification, change its [display type](#type), and add features, such as icons and background images.
 -   Posting a notification

     You can [post a notification](#post) using the `Post()` method of the [Tizen.Applications.Notifications.NotificationManager](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.Notifications.NotificationManager.html) class.